lsst/LDM-151/index.rst

 continued improvement to meet LSST performance and accuracy requirements.

-The detection functionallity is a part of the afw git repository browsable through the LSST git repository browser at https://github.com/lsst.
+The detection functionality is a part of the afw git repository browsable through the LSST git repository browser at https://github.com/lsst.